Value of Undergraduate Research

 Undergraduate research, whether completed at California State University San Marcos or elsewhere, enhances students’ knowledge to think like a scholar and to apply concepts learned from courses in the major to develop original scholarship.
 Benefits of undergraduate research include completing and competitively submitting original research to a campus, regional, or national conference; delivering a professional presentation to faculty and students; receiving feedback from scholars in the field; meeting peer student-scholars from other universities; expanding research interests as well as opportunities to pursue graduate school.
 In light of the array of benefits, many colleges and universities provide research experiences for students in all disciplines.
 At CSUSM, there is a committee dedicated to undergraduate research.
 According to the University’s website, “[undergraduate research] aids in the discovery of new knowledge and is an important educational tool.
 Students who engage in undergraduate research are better prepared to rise to contemporary challenges.
 Faculty and students are supported and recognized by the University for their research and creative activities”.
 At CSUSM, opportunities for students to conduct original research include courses such as COMM 390, Research Methods and Design; and COMM 402, Approaches to Rhetorical Criticism, among other possibilities.

 Faculty in the Communication Department regularly offer COMM 390 and COMM 402 as entry points for students to conduct original research on a topic of their choosing.
 Descriptions of both courses are available here for Communication and Mass Media.
-In short, each course allows undergraduates to begin developing their own research, which allows them to engage in an area of inquiry that deepens their understanding of and connection to the discipline.
+In short, each course allows undergraduates to begin developing their own research on a topic of interest.
 Original research and/or writing-intensive courses (e.g., COMM 200, COMM 390, or COMM 402) are considered high-impact educational practices that benefit students by challenging them to think critically and ask questions about the world around them.

 To conduct research, Kellogg Library and librarians are important resources to students (and, faculty alike).
 Supporting Communication and Mass Media majors is librarian Allison Carr.
 She considers undergraduate research to be extremely important.
 In an interview, she stated:

-Librarians such as Allison Carr have class meetings to assist students develop individual research, and at these meetings students begin to develop their own understanding of an aspect in the discipline and understand how to develop research.
-Students develop research, which assist in developing their scholarship.
+Librarians such as Allison Carr have class meetings to assist students develop individual research, and at these meetings students begin to advance their own understanding of an aspect in the discipline and understand how to develop individual research.
+This research assists in developing student scholarship.
 Many students enhance the visibility of their scholarship through submission to a conference.
 Some conferences include the Undergraduate Scholars Research Conference (hereafter USRC), sponsored by the Western States Communication Association; the National Communication Association Convention; the Symposium for Student Research at CSUSM; and/or the Undergraduate Research Showcase, also at CSUSM.

 The conference most experienced by students in the department is the USRC.
-A history of student-scholars’ participation in that, and other conferences.
-As Second-Vice President (2016-2017) of the Western States Communication Association, Dr. Marnel Niles Goins comments,
+See a history of student-scholars’ participation in that, and other conferences.
+As Second-Vice President (2016-2017) of the Western States Communication Association, Dr. Marnel Niles Goins comments:

 Undergraduate research is a necessity.
 It is at this level where most undergraduate students begin to frame their ideas and writings into academic scholarship.
 These ideas must be nurtured and guided in order for our young scholars to expand current scholarship in the Communication discipline.
 Our undergraduate scholars represent the future direction of Communication and it is important that their research be recognized (Niles Goins, 2017).